-For uploading apps to PlayStore, you need to sign your builds with uniquely generated keys and keystores.
+For uploading apps to PlayStore or configuring firebase, you need to sign your builds with uniquely generated keys and keystores.
 Follow instructions here:

 - Creating a keystore from an Android Project is easier.
 So create new android dummy project.
 Name it Dummy.

 - In the menu bar, click Build > Generate Signed Bundle/APK.